WebAssembly/WASI/proposals/io/wasi-io.md

 This conceptually represents a `stream<u8, _>`.
 It's temporary scaffolding until component-model's async features are ready.

+`input-stream`s are *non-blocking* to the extent practical on underlying platforms.
+I/O operations always return promptly; if fewer bytes are promptly available than requested, they return the number of bytes promptly available, which could even be zero.
+To wait for data to be available, use the `subscribe-to-input-stream` function to obtain a `pollable` which can be polled for using `wasi_poll`.

 And at present, it is a `u32` instead of being an actual handle, until the wit-bindgen implementation of handles and resources is ready.